sunfounder/picar-x/README.md

 <a id="update"></a>

+2023-11-06:
+- Emphasize installing the Raspberry Pi OS (Legacy) version.

 2023-10-10:
 - Optimize the servo zeroing procedure.

 2023-10-10:
 - Optimize some of the content in the quick guide on Python.

 2023-10-09:
 - Add assembly video link.
 - Modify some issues.

 2023-09-07:
 - New Release

 <a id="about_sunfounder"></a>
 ## About SunFounder